Ticknall Tramway: History

 The tramway was informally taken into use between July and October 1802.
 It was last used on 1913 and officially closed in 1915.
 The tramway is recognised as "well ahead of its time" and "a milestone in transport technology and a model for the modern railway systems which followed thirty years later."

 Tracks

-The L-shaped cast iron rails were cast in Benjamin Outram's foundry of the Butterly Iron works, keeping them fully occupied for 15 months.
-The rails had each a length of 3 ft and an average weight of 38 lb were mounted onto setts (stone sleeper blocks) with a minimum weight of 150 lb.
+The L-shaped cast iron rails were cast in Benjamin Outram's foundry of the Butterley Iron works, keeping them fully occupied for 15 months.
+The rails each had a length of 3 ft and an average weight of 38 lb and were mounted onto setts (stone sleeper blocks) with a minimum weight of 150 lb.
 Waggons with flangeless wheels were hauled by horses.

-The horizontal running track of the rails was 4 in wide, and the curved upright flange was 2 in high in the centre and 3 to 3+1/2 in at the ends.
+The horizontal running track of the rails was 4 in wide, and the curved upright flange was 2 in high at the ends and 3 to 3+1/2 in in the centre.
 The track was called “Outram Way”.
 The gauge of was 8 in wider than that of Outram's earlier tramways, as he believed that this would offer additional capacity for the transporting of goods.